GSConnect/gnome-shell-extension-gsconnect/README.md

 ### Credits

-Code from the Python shim for libgee by [@hugosenari][hugosenari] was adapted to allow integration of libfolks.
+Code from [python-folks][python-folks] by [@hugosenari][hugosenari] was adapted to provide libfolks.

-Code from the [application-overview-tooltip][tooltips] Gnome Shell extension by [@RaphaelRochet][RaphaelRochet] was adapted to provide tooltips.
+Code from [application-overview-tooltip][tooltips] by [@RaphaelRochet][RaphaelRochet] was adapted to provide tooltips.

-Icons from the [Numix][numix] project and Google's [Material Design][material] project are included as fallbacks and supplements to icon themes.
+Icons from the [Numix][numix] project and Google's [Material Design][material] project are included to provide fallbacks and supplement icon themes.

 ### Related Projects